Cal Raleigh Player Props: Mariners vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in the league.

-- The Nationals have the 26th-ranked team ERA across all MLB pitching staffs (4.66).
+- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.71).

-- Williams makes the start for the Nationals, his 16th of the season.
-He is 4-4 with a 4.14 ERA and 58 strikeouts through 76 2/3 innings pitched.
+- Irvin gets the start for the Nationals, his 10th of the season.
+He is 1-4 with a 4.93 ERA and 33 strikeouts in 42 2/3 innings pitched.

-- The right-hander's last time out came on Wednesday against the St. Louis Cardinals, when he threw six scoreless innings while allowing five hits.
+- In his last outing on Thursday against the Arizona Diamondbacks, the righty tossed six innings, giving up one earned run while surrendering five hits.

-- The 31-year-old has put up an ERA of 4.14, with 6.9 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .268 batting average against him.
+- In nine games this season, the 26-year-old has a 4.93 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.